Click Icon to Copy Verbose Score

 -

 Customers who wish to explicitly verify whether an appliance has been compromised can open a Cisco Technical Assistance Center (TAC) case.
-To expedite our investigation into the potential compromise, please ensure that remote access is enabled on the affected appliances.
+To expedite our investigation into the potential compromise, ensure that remote access is enabled on the affected appliances.
 For more guidance, see this tech note.

-In any case, Cisco strongly recommends following the guidance listed in the Recommendations section of this advisory.
+Cisco strongly recommends following the guidance listed in the Recommendations section of this advisory.

 -